 More than 400 young professionals from 19 countries across Europe have been celebrated at the international skills contest, EuroSkills, for their commitment and determination to achieve world-class standards of excellence in their jobs.

-EuroSkills Graz 2021, organised by WorldSkills Europe, saw international teams of young competitors, aged between 18-25 years-old, come together at the SFZ Centre in Graz, Austria to participate in 38 different skill competitions – all for a chance to be recognised as the ‘Best in Europe’ in their individual skills.
+EuroSkills Graz 2021, organised by WorldSkills Europe, saw international teams of young competitors under the age of 25 come together at the SFZ Centre in Graz, Austria to participate in 38 different skill competitions – all for a chance to be recognised as the ‘Best in Europe’ in their individual skills.

 Skills and trades featured at EuroSkills cover everything from web development to bakery; from joinery to floristry; and from fashion technology to mobile robotics.